narwhalacademy/zebra-crossing/README.md

      - `Who can see my phone number` to `Nobody`.
      - `Who can find me by my number` to `My Contacts`.

+#### Know when your name publicly appears as a supporter or donor

+**Always check whether your name appears publicly online for subscriptions, crowdfunds, petitions and donations.** This is especially relevant if you have a unique name.

+Some platforms that facilitate these things often have privacy settings, so it’s best to create an account with them to gain some control over what appears publicly.
+Some examples of important but often overlooked privacy settings:

+- **Patreon:** `Settings → Accounts → Privacy`: Turn off both `Full public profile` and `Community profile`.
+- **Indiegogo:** In the menu, go to `My Campaigns`.
+If you want to hide a project from your public profile:
+  - Under `Campaigns I've Funded`,  select `Actions: Hide contribution`.
+  - Then the page refreshes, but the project has simply moved down to `Campaigns I’m Following`.
+There, select `Actions: Unfollow`.
+- **GoFundMe:** In the menu, go to `Your impact`.
+Then go to any campaign you’ve supported.
+There, under `Your donations`, you can change whether your name appears publicly.

 #### Other considerations

 - **When downloading a new mobile app, double-check to confirm it’s the right one.** Many fake apps trick people by using a slightly modified name or icon of an existing, popular app.